Tulare, California: Education

-Elementary and middle schools
+K-12 schools

+The majority of Tulare is in the Tulare City Elementary School District.
+Pieces of the city limits extend into these elementary school districts: Palo Verde Union Elementary School District, Liberty Elementary School District, Buena Vista Elementary School District, and Oak Valley Union Elementary School District.
+All areas of Tulare are in the Tulare Joint Union High School District.

 The Tulare City School District operates 10 elementary schools, five middle schools, and two k-8 schools in Tulare.
 The ten elementary schools are Cypress, Heritage, Garden, Kohn, Lincoln, Maple, Mission Valley, Pleasant, Roosevelt, and Wilson.
 Lincoln, Maple, and Kohn Elementary also have Title I preschools.
 The five middle schools are Cherry Avenue, Live Oak, Los Tules, Mulcahy, and Community Day School.
 The K-8 school is Alpine Vista, opened in the 2013–14 school year.
 There is also a private K-8 school called St. Aloysius.
 There are also five K-8 country schools: Buena Vista, Oak Valley, Palo Verde, Waukena and Sundale.

-High schools

 Secondary education in Tulare is provided by the Tulare Joint Union High School District.
 The district operates five high schools in the city: Tulare Union, Tulare Western, Mission Oak, Tech Prep, and Sierra Vista.

 Higher education

 Tulare students have two local area community colleges from which to choose: College of the Sequoias in Tulare, and College of the Sequoias in nearby Visalia.
 College of the Sequoias new Tulare Center for Agriculture and Technology campus, located on East Bardsley Ave in Tulare, opened in 2013.
 The Tulare Center is forecast to be a full 10,000 student college by 2040.